yhhhli/RegNet-Pytorch/README.md

 | RegNet-4G   | 4014         | 22.1          | batch512_wd0.00005_cos100epoch_lr0.4 | 78.6             | N/A             |
 | RegNet-6.4G | 6527         | 26.2          | batch512_wd0.00005_cos100epoch_lr0.4 | 79.2             | N/A             |

-use `pretrained = True`  to load the pre-trained models from google drive.
+Note: we only uploaded regnet_200MF, 400MF, 600MF in this repo.
+Other pretrained models can be found in [here](https://drive.google.com/open?id=1lbIBzQNW2CqbmnbAkY8DM5apzq_YXWFc).
+Use `pretrained = True`  to load the pre-trained models.